Lexyna/CFGToPCREConverter/README.md

 # CFTToPCREConverter

-This tool reads a .txt file containg the definition of any contex free grammar and will return a PCRE compatible string that can detect the given grammar.
+This tool reads a .txt file containing the definition of any context free grammar and will return a PCRE compatible string that can detect the given grammar.

 To compile the program, run the following command in the root folder
 ```